-This section compares costs and revenues reported by FCTC and LTC.
-Table 1 shows data from independent audit reports performed on FCTC and LTC for the fiscal year ending June 30, 2014.
-The first section comprises four major cost categories followed by a section that differentiates federal, state and local revenue sources.
-The bottom row ("Net Change") is the difference between costs and revenue for the year and is applied toward each institution's reserve fund.
-FCTC allocated a smaller percentage of its resources to instruction and a higher percentage to services as compared to LTC.
-On the revenue side, LTC received about 440 percent more federal funds than did FCTC, while FCTC relied much more than LTC on local revenues.
+This section compares costs and revenues reported by LTC.
+Table 1 shows data from independent audit reports performed on LTC for the fiscal year ending June 30, 2017.
+The first section comprises five major cost categories followed by a section that differentiates federal, state and local revenue sources.
+The bottom row ("Net Change") is the difference between costs and revenue for the year and is applied toward the institution's reserve fund.